 This study investigated the knowledge and attitudes of vehicle drivers (90% were not motorcycle riders) in the Australian Capital Territory with regard to motorcyclists, specifically the practices of lane-splitting and lane-filtering.
 Survey results revealed that two-thirds of respondents were unfamiliar with the terms (“splitting” and “filtering”).
 Among vehicle drivers, 28% believed that lane-splitting was already legal but the majority of respondents thought the practice should not be legal.
 Vehicle drivers expressed that lane-splitting should be illegal owing to safety reasons; respondents reported that it is harder to see motorcyclists than other vehicles, especially while they are lane-splitting, and lane-splitting riders would “violate drivers’ expectations”.
 A minority of respondents felt that splitting and filtering should be illegal because motorcyclists would no longer follow the same rules as other vehicles.
 Respondents were more likely to support legalizing lane-splitting if they were older, if they rode a motorcycle themselves, or if they believed it was already legal.

 This report is the follow up to “Safety Implications of Lane-splitting Among California Motorcyclists Involved in Collisions.”
 The report summarizes the analysis of data from the California Enhanced Motorcycle Collision Data Project.
-The report is often referred to as the Berkeley lane-splitting report and is frequently referenced as evidence that lane-splitting is safe.
+The report is often referred to as the Berkeley lane-splitting report and is frequently referenced as evidence that lane-splitting is safe (see To Lane- split or Not to Lane-split).
 The authors note the primary limitation of the study is the lack of exposure data.
 “To estimate how the risk of being involved in a collision changes when motorcyclists chose to lane-split, we would require information on both the lane-splitting and non-lane-splitting riding that is done by some identifiable sample of motorcyclists.
 The collection of these data is fraught with problems, and the current study did not attempt to collect such data.
 The current data set cannot be used to compare the collision risks for lane-splitting or non-lane-splitting riders.”
 The report also includes reference to the California Motorcycle Lane-Share Studies (surveys).

 This is an abstract of a paper that presents a naturalistic study of motorcyclists’ behaviours during their commutes in the Paris region.
 The results concern firstly the description of the practice of lane splitting and its significance in their daily journeys.
 Secondly, the findings indicate the importance of perceptual activities in the participants’ riding behaviour.